kshyst/Docs/Web/HTTP.md

 #### Put

 > The PUT HTTP method creates a new resource or replaces a representation of the target resource with the request content.
+Fully updates the resource by sending all of the data.

 ```HTTP
 PUT /new.html HTTP/1.1